 When you enable an inspection engine in the service policy, you can also optionally enable actions as defined in an inspection policy map.

 Step 2 (Optional) For policy map types that support regular expressions, create a regular expression.
-See the “Configuring Regular Expressions” section in the general operations configuration guide.
+See the general operations configuration guide.

 Step 4 Choose the inspection type you want to configure.